jakepark/aa-capstone-jake-park/README.md

 [Details][phase-one]

-### Phase 2: Viewing Profiles and Posts (~2 days)
+### Phase 2: Viewing Profiles (~1 days)
 I will add API routes to serve profile data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create profiles and view profiles, all inside a single Backbone app.
+By the end of this phase, users will be able to update profiles and view profiles, inside the Backbone frontend.

 [Details][phase-two]

-### Phase 3: Adding and Approving Friends (~2 days)
+### Phase 3: Adding and Approving Friends (~3 days)
 I will add friends, and present a user with a choice whether to approve or deny the pending request.
 Thereupon the authenticated user will be authorized to view the friend's profile.
-By default, a user's profile will be set to private.
+By defa ult, a user's profile will be set to private.

 [Details][phase-three]